 I’m sure you must have heard this a loooottt of time.
 Right?

-Well, let me tell you one thing: This Paleo Deep Fried Chicken is gluten, dairy, grain, AND nut free.
+Well, let me tell you one thing: This paleo chicken is gluten, dairy, grain, AND nut free.

 It’s SO crispy and delicious that even non-Paleo peeps can’t help but ask for more.
 Plus, it’s a stupid easy recipe.
 Trust me.

 Another thing that you hear often is that homemade fried chicken takes ages to cook.
 When you think about it, it takes less time than: